kunigami/kunigami.github.io/blog/_posts/2023-12-21-holomorphic-functions.md

 ### Holomorphic vs. Analytic

 In [1], Ahlfors calls holomorphic functions analytic.
 A analytic function is defined as an infinitely differentiable function and locally equal to its own Taylor series.
-It's possible to show they're equivalent but have different definitions.
+So while it's possible to show they're equivalent, they have different definitions.
+So for clarity we'll adopt the more common terminology and call them holomorphic here.

 ### Holomorphic vs. Entire